A flying Schr\"odinger cat in multipartite entangled states: Results

+In Eq.~\ref{cat-mix-fid}, the difference terms scale exponentially with the cat size $n|2\alpha|^2$ predicting a reduced infidelity difference between even and odd cat states with larger sizes.

-We note that a large diversity of multipartite cat states can be synthesized by rotating the qubit to different states before the reflection of coherent state photon pulses.
+As discussed before, multipartite states with more superposition and entanglement structures can be synthesized by rotating the qubit to different states before the reflections of coherent state photon pulses.
 As a proof of principle we prepare $\ket{\alpha}\ket{-\beta} \pm \ket{-\alpha}\ket{\beta}$ type of cat states by inserting $R_{-y}(\pi)$ rotation between two successive reflection pulses.
 In the experiment we take $\beta=\alpha$, the resulting density matrix is shown in Fig.~\ref{cat}E and F, with a fidelity of $0.80$ and $0.71$ for the bipartite state conditioned on the qubit in $\ket{0}$ and $\ket{1}$, respectively.
-The improved state fidelity compared with the results shown in Fig.~\ref{cat}C and D can be explained by the improved qubit coherence due to the refocusing effect of the inserted $\pi$ pulse.
+From the experimental results, a systematically improved state fidelity can be observed for the cat states with the qubit $\pi$ rotation than that of the corresponding odd or even cat states.
+This can be explained by the fact that the additional $\pi$ pulse refocuses some of the qubit dephasing during the cat state preparation, leading to an effectively longer qubit dephasing time, and thus smaller errors.
+Such a refocusing effect can be well produced from the numerical simulation in Section.~\uppercase\expandafter{\romannumeral4} of the Supplementary Materials.
 These results demonstrate the great potential of this scheme for the preparation of generalized multipartite cat states more than merely even or odd cat states.